DFgraphics/Meph/README.md

 This is a vanilla-compatible release of Meph's 32x32 Tileset.
 The most notable difference between this release and the full
 version is that this release excludes the decorative workshops.
-If you would like to get the full version of Meph 32x with all of the features, you can download its thread on bay12forums.
+If you would like to download the full version of Meph 32x with
+all the features, you can get it from its thread on bay12forums.

 Meph's forum thread: www.bay12forums.com/smf/index.php?topic=161047.0

 ________________________________________
 ________________________________________

-(*Note: The following is a modified and updated version of Meph's original readme file from the v1.3 release of his tileset.*)
+*Note: The following is a modified and*
+*updated version of Meph's original readme*
+*file from the v1.3 release of his tileset.*
 ________________________________________